Wikipedia: Nupedia

-Various collaborative online encyclopedias were attempted before the start of Wikipedia, but with limited success.
+Various collaborative online encyclopedias were attempted before Wikipedia's launch, but with limited success.
 Wikipedia began as a complementary project for Nupedia, a free online English-language encyclopedia project whose articles were written by experts and reviewed under a formal process.
 It was founded on March 9, 2000, under the ownership of Bomis, a web portal company.
 Its main figures were Bomis CEO Jimmy Wales and Larry Sanger, editor-in-chief for Nupedia and later Wikipedia.
-Nupedia was initially licensed under its own Nupedia Open Content License, but before Wikipedia was founded, Nupedia switched to the GNU Free Documentation License at the urging of Richard Stallman.
-Wales is credited with defining the goal of making a publicly editable encyclopedia, while Sanger is credited with the strategy of using a wiki to reach that goal.
+Nupedia was initially licensed under its own Nupedia Open Content License.
+Before Wikipedia was founded, Nupedia switched to the GNU Free Documentation License at the urging of Richard Stallman.
+Wales is often credited with defining the goal of making a publicly editable encyclopedia, while Sanger is credited with the strategy of using a wiki to reach that goal.
 On January 10, 2001, Sanger proposed on the Nupedia mailing list to create a wiki as a "feeder" project for Nupedia.

-Launch and rapid growth
+Launch and growth

-Wikipedia was launched on January 15, 2001 (referred to as Wikipedia Day) as a single English language edition with the domain name www.wikipedia.com, and was announced by Sanger on the Nupedia mailing list.
-The name originated from a blend of the words wiki and encyclopedia.
+Wikipedia was launched on January 15, 2001 (sometimes referred to as "Wikipedia Day"), as a single English language edition with the domain name www.wikipedia.com, and was announced by Sanger on the Nupedia mailing list.
+The name, proposed by Sanger to forestall any potential damage to the Nupedia name, originated from a blend of the words wiki and encyclopedia.
+Wales stated that the idea for Wikipedia was influenced by the spontaneous order ideas associated with Friedrich Hayek and the Austrian School of economics after being exposed to these ideas by the libertarian economist Mark Thornton.
+In particular, Wales was influenced by Hayek's essay The Use of Knowledge in Society stating it was "central" to his thinking about "how to manage the Wikipedia project".
 Its integral policy of "neutral point of view" arose within its first year.
 Otherwise, there were initially relatively few rules, and it operated independently of Nupedia.
 Bomis originally intended for it to be a for-profit business.